itedservices/itedservices.github.io/_posts/blog/2011-05-03-mrbs-meeting-room-booking-system.md

 - blog
 ---

-This term we have started using <a href="http://mrbs.sourceforge.net/">MRBS</a> for our bookings with some customisation this non standard moodle block has allowed us flexibility and extensibility in our booking for no additional cost.
+This term we have started using [MRBS](http://mrbs.sourceforge.net/) for our bookings with some customisation this non standard moodle block has allowed us flexibility and extensibility in our booking for no additional cost.
 Simple to use and set up I can fully recommend this service.